Smartlink2k/threat-research/writeups/README.md

 ### Structure

-Each writeup lives in its own dated folder:
+Each writeup lives in its own dated folder with the following structure:

 YYYY-MM-topic-shortname/
 ├── README.md       # the full writeup
 ├── screenshots/    # visual evidence
 └── artifacts/      # sanitized HTML/JS/other extracted evidence

-Use [`TEMPLATE.md`](TEMPLATE.md) as the starting point for new entries.
+I will use the [`TEMPLATE.md`](TEMPLATE.md) as the starting point for new entries.

 ### Before publishing a new writeup

-- [ ] Affected organizations notified where applicable (responsible disclosure)
+- [ ] Affected organizations will be notified where applicable (responsible disclosure)
-- [ ] No live credentials, tokens, or PII in code snippets or artifacts
+- [ ] No live credentials, tokens, or PII in code snippets or artifacts will remain
 - [ ] IOCs cross-posted to [`/iocs/`](../iocs/) with correct `campaign_ref`
-- [ ] Disclaimer section included
+- [ ] Disclaimer section will be included

 ---